 Let me say flat-out: I can't predict the future, nor can I claim that I'm privy to Sony's plans for the headset going forward.
 But, one option I see for PlayStation VR is that it becomes a blockbuster accessory that becomes essential to the platform moving forward.
-There's a chance that it will sell so well that developers will feel that there's financial gains to be made creating content for the nascent medium and supporting it in its first few years of life.
+Compared to the other headsets, it's selling relatively well, and developers will feel that there's financial gains to be made creating content for the nascent medium and supporting it in its first few years of life.

 The signs so far are good – here's hoping it doesn't end up on the same dusty shelf as the PlayStation Vita or Nintendo Wii.